Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Analysis procedures

 \section{Analysis procedures}

-In order to compare the AMPT calculations with the results from ALICE directly, we focus on the particles are selected at pseudorapidity range $|\eta| < 0.8$ which is same as the TPC acceptance in ALICE.
-In 3$\times$2PC method, the long-range correlations are constructed between the charged particles at midrapidity, forward rapidity ($2.5 < \eta < 4$) and backward rapidity ($-4 < \eta < -2.5$), i.e. the central-forward correlation ($-4.8 <\Delta\eta< -1.7$), central-backward correlation ($1.7 <\Delta\eta< 4.8$) and backward-forward correlations ($-8 <\Delta\eta< -5$).
-In addition, the centrality classes are defined counting charged particles in the acceptance of the V0A detector\cite{ALICE:2014sbx}, i.e. in $2.8<\eta<5.1$.
+To directly compare the AMPT calculations with the results from ALICE, we focused on the particles within the pseudorapidity range $|\eta| < 0.8$, aligning with the TPC acceptance in ALICE~\cite{ALICE:2014sbx}.
+In the 3$\times$2PC method, long-range correlations were constructed between the charged particles at mid-rapidity, forward rapidity ($2.5 < \eta < 4$), and backward rapidity ($-4 < \eta < -2.5$), that is, the central-forward correlation ($-4.8 <\Delta\eta< -1.7$), central-backward correlation ($1.7 <\Delta\eta< 4.8$), and backward-forward correlations ($-8 <\Delta\eta< -5$).
+In addition, the centrality classes are defined by counting the charged particles in the acceptance of the V0A detector~\cite{ALICE:2014sbx}, that is, $2.8<\eta<5.1$.

-The correlation function distribution $C(\Delta\varphi)$ is obtained by correcting the number of particle-pairs in same events normalized to the number of trigger particles $N_{\mathrm{trig}}$ with event-mixing technique\cite{PhysRevLett.116.172301}, as:
+The correlation function distribution $C(\Delta\varphi)$ was obtained by correcting the number of particle pairs in the same events normalized to the number of trigger particles $N_{\mathrm{trig}}$ by using an event-mixing technique: